tlubbers/ntbk-honors-prog-lang/why.md

 # Why make a programming language?

+The answer to this question is very simple.
+A programming language is designed to solve a problem.
+Some languages are meant to solve lots of problems, and others (often called domain style languages) are meant to solve a small set of problems in a particular **domain**.

 ## Authors Note
 For a little under four years, I worked at a small print shop in the downtown district of my hometown.
 The job-title I made up for myself was "Print Specialist".
 I worked daily with any number of different printers, scanners, plotters, etc.